rajatgirotra/study/cpp/CPP_NEW/RValueReferences/4_README.txt

    b = std::move(tmp);
 }

-Also using move sematics gives you the following advantages:
+Also using move semantics gives you the following advantages:

-1] Performance boost:For those types that implement move sematics, most of thhe standard algorithms and operations will use move sematics and thus experience a performance gain.
+1] Performance boost:For those types that implement move semantics, most of thhe standard algorithms and operations will use move semantics and thus experience a performance gain.

 2] We know that standard containers require its elements to implement copy semantics. i.e. elements should be copyable.
 But it turns out that most of the times, simple movability is enough.
 So you can use types that are movable but not copyable. eg is: unique_pointer.

 But there is one important thing that you need to take care of.
 When you say